-The Australian government has recently proudly announced that it has paid off the National Debt.
-This is not necessarily a good thing.
+Even if the Australian government manages to pay off the National Debt it is not necessarily a good thing.
 Without a deficit the money supply may not be sufficient to ensure a healthy economy.
 Those countries which have run large deficits in recent times have tended to have the greatest economic prosperity.
 This is due to the abundant supply of money in their economies.
 In Australia the money short supply resulting from repayment of the National Debt has been overcome by:- 1.
 Selling off Australia’s National assets; 2.
-A massive increase in foreign debt and foreign ownership resulting from foreign investment (also a selling off of Australia); 3.
+A massive increase in private foreign debt and foreign ownership resulting from foreign investment (also a selling off of Australia); 3.
 Over-taxation of the Australian people including the introduction of the G.S.T.; 4.
 Degradation of services supplied by the government including Health, Education, Transport etc.

 2. Boom and Bust Business Cycle

 There is little control over how much money the banks create.
 The only influence that the government has upon the process is through appointing the members of the Reserve Bank Board.
 The Board in turn attempts to control the level of borrowing and therefore the amount of money created by the banks by raising or lowering interest rates.
 If the Board believes there is so much money being created that inflation becomes a problem, interest rates are raised so people borrow less.
 The trouble is that raising interest rates itself causes inflation, so inflation is only controlled when businesses start going bankrupt and when householders get their homes repossessed.